hardlystrictlyjerry/hardlystrictlyjerry.github.io/resources/index.md

 ### The Book

-The most important and useful resource is the [The Book](https://www.dropbox.com/s/zev0r30d2m6wknl/deadr4.pdf?dl=0), a free, crowd-sourced, 300 page PDF file containing the words and chords to 250+ songs in the Grateful Dead and Jerry's repertoire.
-(After opening, click on the \[***\] link to find a button to download the file.
+The most important and useful resource is the [The Book](deadr4.pdf), a free, crowd-sourced, 300 page PDF file containing the words and chords to 250+ songs in the Grateful Dead and Jerry's repertoire.

-We recommend you bring a copy either in electronic or physical form to the jam.
+For maximum spontaneity, we recommend you bring a copy either in electronic or physical form to the jam.

 ### ChordPro files